Dilshaad-B18041/CS308-Sept-2020-Lab-3/README.md

 This app is capable to provide the statistical data of the words in the text file uploaded by the user.
 The statistical data may include a histogram, bar graph etc. of the data in the text file.
+It can also extract sentences having required keywords given by the user.

 ### Design